-Chapter 4.
-Medical Benefits Chart (what is covered and what you pay)

-What you must pay when Services that are covered for you you get these services Acupuncture for chronic low back pain 20% of the cost for Covered services include: Medicare-covered services Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
+CHAPTER 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when you get these services Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer;

+- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.);

+- not associated with surgery; and

+- not associated with pregnancy.

 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.

 Treatment must be discontinued if the patient is not improving or is regressing.